 He has also written and published more than 300 short stories.
 One short story collection, CARPENTER AND QUINCANNON, PROFESSIONAL DETECTIVE SERVICES, is set in the 1890s and focuses on Sabina Carpenter, the widow of a Pinkerton detective who works in her husband’s profession.

 His first novel, THE STALKER, was nominated for the 1972 Edgar Award in the “Best First Mystery Novel” category.

 He married his third wife, mystery writer Marcia Muller, in 1992.
 They have collaborated on several novels and anthologies.

-Among his many awards is the Mystery Writers of America Grand Master, presented in 2008—a distinction he shares with his wife, crime novelist Marcia Muller, the 2005 Grand Master recipient.
+Among his many awards is the Mystery Writers of America Grand Master, presented in 2008—a distinction he shares with his wife, Marcia Muller, the 2005 Grand Master recipient.
 The couple lives in Northern California.